 - Variety of box sizes

-- Can be more difficult to insert than a Diva Cup
+- Can be pretty difficult to insert/remove, when compared to the a Diva Cup

 - Can be very messy to remove compared to the Diva Cup

-What People are Saying about the SoftCup on Amazon:
+What People are Saying about the Instead Menstrual Cup:

 “I generally prefer my Diva Cup, but the Soft Cup works well when I want to have some “adult time” during my period.
 Be sure to follow the instructions carefully for the best results.
 Some women have issues with inserting it, but it was pretty easy for me.”

 More Information about the SoftCup: